Case Study - Reaching frontier-model quality with a local model

 - Speed — Full proposal ~60s; ~480 tok/s under concurrency.

-- Privacy & cost — Fully on-prem, ~$16/mo parked.
+- Privacy & cost — Fully on-prem, ~$16/mo parked. v3 is frozen as the production-candidate, ready for a one-config cutover from cloud to local.

 What we used